StephenGlasby/StephenGlasby.github.io/blog.md

 a complex mathematical expression and correction is not straightforward.
 Sometimes authors give incomplete arguments and while the reader may believe the claimed result, the proof might be lacking.
+Of course there are examples also of results/statements that are just plain wrong.
+Over the last century many databases of groups have been published (*p*-groups, simple groups, primitive groups, groups of ``small'' order).
+Almost all had errors of omission, of duplication, or incorrect entries commonly due to typos.
+How reliable are current databases?
+Mathematics builds
-Of course there are examples also of results/statemests that are just plain wrong.
-Mathematics builds on itself it a way that is unique in the sciences, and authors coomonly trust the corectness of the published literature, so it is concievable that if mistakes proliferate that in hundred years Mathematics could face a crisis of reliability.
+on itself it a way that is unique in the sciences, and authors commonly trust the correctness of the published literature, so it is conceivable that if mistakes proliferate that in hundred years Mathematics could face a crisis of reliability.

-Mathematics has undergone crises in the past, for example the foundational problems in set theory and problems of rigour in algebraic geometry [see](https://mathoverflow.net/questions/19420/what-mistakes-did-the-italian-algebraic-geometers-actually-make).
-It is possible that future mathematics may in advertently build large bodies of knowledge based on some eroneous results.
+Mathematics has undergone crises in the past, for example the foundational problems in set theory and problems of rigor in algebraic geometry [see](https://mathoverflow.net/questions/19420/what-mistakes-did-the-italian-algebraic-geometers-actually-make).
+It is possible that future mathematics may inadvertently build large bodies of knowledge based on some erroneous results.

 You may be aware of [Crossmark](https://www.crossref.org/services/crossmark/) which says: *Research doesn’t stand still: even after publication, articles can be updated with supplementary data or corrections.
 It’s important to know if the content being cited has been updated, corrected, or retracted - and that’s the assurance that publishers can offer readers by using Crossmark.
 It’s a standardized button, consistent across platforms, revealing the status of an item of content, and can display any additional metadata the member chooses.
 Crucially, the Crossmark button can also be embedded in PDFs, which means that members have a way of alerting readers to changes months or even years after it’s been downloaded.*